NLnetLabs/krill/doc/development/multi_user/authentication.md

 ## Impact on Lagosta

-Prior to multi-user support the Lagosta web user interface only needed to check on page load if the current user has a valid bearer token and after that could assume that calls to the API would not fail for authentication reasons.
+Prior to multi-user support the Lagosta web user interface only needed to check on Vue "view" activation if the current user has a valid bearer token and after that could assume that calls to the API would not fail for authentication reasons.
 With multi-user support any call to the Krill REST API can fail because the Krill server can expire or terminate the login session, while previously only Lagosta could terminate a login session.

 Lagosta has not been redesigned for multi-user support, instead it has been grafted on top with as few changes as possible.
-One consequence of this is that Lagosta still checks if the user is "authorized" on every Vue "view" that is loaded which in turn causes an authentication failure when the UI is initially browsed to by an end user.
-Rather than pollute the Krill log with a warning every time a user loads the UI we treat this authz failures when invoking the `/api/authorized` endpoint as benign and deliberately do not log them as warnings.
+One consequence of this is that Lagosta still checks if the user is "authorized" on every Vue "view" activation which in turn causes an authentication failure when the UI is initially browsed to by an end user.
+Rather than pollute the Krill log with a warning every time a user loads the UI we treat these failures when invoking the `/api/authorized` endpoint as benign and deliberately do not log them as warnings.

 ## Interface with Lagosta